Armouring of a frictional interface by mechanical noise: Numerical support

 \paragraph{Stopping well}

-We record the width of the stopping well, $x$, and the velocity $\mathcal{V}$ with which the particle enters the final well.
+We record the width of the stopping well, $x$, and the kinetic energy $\mathcal{E}$ with which the particle enters the final well.
 We find clear evidence for the scaling $P(x) \sim x^{k + 2}$ in \cref{fig:pdf_x}.
-Perturbing the evolution with random force kicks\footnote{Such the for each well is tilted with a random force that we take independent and identically distributed (iid) according to a normal distribution with zero mean.} changes nothing to our observations, as included in \cref{fig:pdf_x} (see caption).
+Perturbing the evolution with random force kicks\footnote{ Such that each well is tilted with a random force that we take independent and identically distributed (iid) according to a normal distribution with zero mean. } changes nothing to our observations, as included in \cref{fig:pdf_x} (see caption for markers).
 We, furthermore, show that the probability density of the kinetic energy with which the particle enters the final well, $P(\mathcal{E})$, is constant as small argument in \cref{fig:E}.